awkwardish/Clairvoyance_prototype/README.md

-# 😎Clairvoyance : Multi-Language Image-to-Speech AI Tool 🧑🏻‍🦯‍➡️
+# 😎 Clairvoyance : Multi-Language Image-to-Speech AI Tool 🧑🏻‍🦯‍➡️

 Clairvoyance is a web-based AI solution that empowers visually impaired users to understand their surroundings by converting uploaded images into descriptive audio using advanced image captioning and speech synthesis.
 Developed by Team BitByBit as part of IGNITATHON 2025 (Track: AI for Good), the project bridges the accessibility gap using generative AI.